-Many people swear by drinking apple cider vinegar to ward off the craving for sweets.
-Hence, ACV can help to maintain a low-carb diet, especially if you are just starting.
+Many people swear by drinking apple cider vinegar to prevent the craving for sweets.
+Hence, ACV can help to maintain a low-carb diet, especially if you are starting.

-One of the main reasons why many people get cravings is an imbalance in their blood sugar levels.
+One of the main reasons many people crave is an imbalance in their blood sugar levels.

 Therefore, apple cider vinegar can help when you crave for sweets because of its blood sugar-stabilizing effect.

-Apple cider vinegar can improve stomach acid and gallbladder function to support the digestion of fat.
-Also, many people simply do not produce enough stomach acid for adequate digestion.
+Apple cider vinegar can improve stomach acid and gallbladder function to support fat digestion.
+Also, many people do not produce enough stomach acid for adequate digestion.

-Since people are primarily used to digesting carbohydrates and proteins due to the Western diet, cider vinegar is a welcome aid to the digestion of fats.
+Since people are primarily used to digest carbohydrates and proteins due to the Western diet, cider vinegar is a welcome aid to digesting fats.